Ninjaneer32/cats-simulation/README.md

 ## Introduction

 This repo includes all flight simulation and testing for the kalman filter.
-The *Analysis* folder includes analysis of sensor data as well as 3D plotting of the orientation kalman filter which is currently in development.
+The *Simulator* folder includes a working version of a simulation tool.
+This project is unforunately frozen in place until further notice.
 The *sim* folder includes a python simulation where sensor data is loaded and where the attitude and velocity kalman filter can be tested.

-## Next Steps

-This repo will include, in a later step

-1. A simulator in C++ which can feed simulation and true sensor data to the CATS FC.
-2. A simple simulator for rockets to generate trajectories and fake sensor data.
+Aditionally, there is a file which can generate polynomials from certain flight logs for replay on the CATS Vega through the simulation tool.